Welcome to the main resource and information hub for our parents/guardians!

 What time does the school building open each morning?

-Students are permitted to enter the school building at 7:15 AM each morning.
+Students are permitted to enter the school building beginning at 7:00 AM each morning.
 Students are required to wait in the MAC Café under the supervision of assigned faculty and staff.
-At the 7:35 AM bell, students are permitted to enter the E & D-wing hallways, locker areas, and classrooms.
+At the 7:50 AM welcome bell, students are permitted to enter the E & D-wing hallways, locker areas, and classrooms.

 What does the Ohio Department of Education classify as an excused absence?